Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Introduction

 \section{Introduction}

-The James Webb Space Telescope (JWST) has uncovered a rich population of moderate-luminosity broad-line active galactic nuclei (BLAGNs) at $z \gtrsim 4$, powered by accretion onto early massive black holes (MBHs) with inferred masses $\sim 10^{6}$--$10^{8}\,M_\odot$ \citep[e.g.,][]{Harikane2023AGN,MaiolinoAGN,Taylor2025_BHMF,Juod2025}.
+The James Webb Space Telescope (JWST) has uncovered a rich population of moderate-luminosity broad-line active galactic nuclei (BLAGNs) at $z \gtrsim 4$, powered by accretion onto early massive black holes (MBHs) with inferred masses $\sim 10^{6}$--$10^{8}\,M_\odot$ \citep[e.g.,][]{Harikane2023AGN,MaiolinoAGN,Taylor2025_BHMF,Juod2026}.
 These sources appear to outnumber the extrapolation of the quasar population at low luminosities by orders of magnitude, and constraints from existing multiwavelength data -- in particular deep X-ray imaging and stacking analyses -- indicate that many are unusually weak in X-rays compared to low-redshift Type~1 AGNs \citep[e.g.,][]{Ananna2024,Yue2024,Maiolino2025}.
 Their space density, spectral shapes, and weak high-energy emission challenge standard inferences about MBH growth, accretion physics, and AGN selection in the first few Gyrs after the Big Bang.

 A striking empirical aspect of this JWST BLAGN census is their compactness: many appear as unresolved or barely resolved ``little dots'' in rest-frame optical imaging.
-Recent work has proposed a useful shorthand that partitions these compact JWST BLAGNs by their UV-optical continuum slopes into ``Little Red Dots'' (LRDs) and ``Little Blue Dots'' (LBDs), with LRDs denoting the red rest-optical, V-shaped minority subset and LBDs the comparably compact, bluer-continuum majority \citep{Brazzini2026}.
-In JADES, LRD-like objects comprise $\sim$10\%--30\% of the BLAGN sample, with the inferred fraction decreasing toward lower bolometric luminosities \citep{Hainline2025}.
+Recent work has proposed a useful shorthand that classifies these compact JWST BLAGNs according to their UV-optical continuum slopes into ``Little Red Dots'' (LRDs) and ``Little Blue Dots'' (LBDs), with LRDs denoting the red rest-optical, V-shaped minority subset and LBDs the comparably compact, bluer-continuum majority \citep{Brazzini2026,Geris2026}. {In JADES, LRD-like objects comprise approximately 20\% of the BLAGN sample, with their incidence showing a strong luminosity dependence \citep{Hainline2025, MadauMaiolinoLF}.}

 LRDs are commonly identified as sources with a V-shaped UV-optical SED in which the continuum turns sharply at $\lambda_{\rm rest}\sim 0.35$--$0.40\,\mu$m, near the Balmer limit \citep[e.g.,][]{Matthee2024,Greene2024,Kocevski2025,Wang2025,Hainline2025,Akins2025a,Delvecchio2025,Barro2025}.
 Homogeneous spectroscopy has clarified that the LRD phenomenology is not defined by color alone: objects exhibiting a V-shaped continuum are strongly associated with broad Balmer emission and with a dominant unresolved component in the rest-frame optical \citep{Hviding2025}.
 This empirical triad -- V-shaped UV-optical continuum, broad Balmer lines, and a rest-optical point-source component -- suggests that the central engine contributes substantially to the observed light, even when broadband colors might otherwise encourage a stellar interpretation.
 Several of these characteristics -- enhanced Balmer emission, weak high-ionization features, and weak or absent X-rays -- extend into the broader BLAGN population, with LRDs occupying the most extreme tail \citep{Hviding2025}.